LostArrows27/anime-subtitle-player/README.md

 - [x] Auto Sync subtitle with Video
 - [x] Add in video subtitle along with beside subtitle
 - [x] Add something when video haven't loaded
+- [x] Break down sentence when hover
+- [x] Storing sentence that have fetched to avoid fetching again
+- [x] Storing each word that have fetched to avoid fetching again